 Mirror, mirror on the wall, who’s the prettiest one of all?
 (She laughs) Of course!
 We know!
 It’s me!
 They all want me.
 Who are they anyway?
-Of course, they didn’t a few months ago ‘cause I was fat again.
+Of course, no one wanted me a few months ago cause I was fat again.
 I almost weighed 200 pounds!
-“I was a hunk a hunk of burning love!”
-I practically had to starve myself to death to get here to look like this, but look at me now.
+I was a “hunk a hunk of burning love!”
+I practically had to starve myself to death, but look at me now.
 Diet pills!
-Someone gave me a prescription one called "black beauty" once, but it made me feel really funny.
-I couldn’t get any more of those so I had to buy over the counter diet- pills.
-I was able to almost starve myself to death to look like this.
-I look good driving around in my red convertible.
-(She is smiling very big and admiring herself.)
+Someone gave me a prescription pill called "black beauty" one time, but it made me feel funny.
+I wasn’t able to get any more of those, so I had to buy over the counter diet pills.
+With them, I lost my appetite.
+I almost starved myself to be able to look like this.
+I look good driving around in my red convertible that my Dad bought me.
+Of course, I have to make all the payments!
+He said something about responsibility.
+Blah, blah, blah.
+Whatever!
+I got what I wanted, didn't I?

-It took a crisis to get me to lose the weight.
-“I got all shook up.”
-A couple of months ago, my boyfriend and I went out to eat lunch.
-He takes me to all the best places…you know, two all beef patties, special sauce, lettuce, cheese, pickles, onion on a sesame seed bun.
-Whew!
-Load up on the special sauce!
-Anyway, I ordered a Big Chef, a large fry and a large chocolate milkshake.
-I just love chocolate, don’t you?
-Mmmmmm.
-Anyway, I was wearing a Moo Moo that day.
-Ya’ll know what a Moo Moo is, don't ya? (cow bell is heard) It’s a great big dress for a great big body!
-So we sat down and I started unwrapping my food.
+I was wearing a Moo Moo that day.
+You allknow what a Moo Moo is, don't you?
+(Cowbell is heard ringing) Well, it is a great big dress for a great big body!
+So, we sat down, and I started unwrapping my food.
 Come to mama!
-Well, my boyfriend looked at me with “the look.”
+My boyfriend looked at me with “the look.”
 I already knew what he was going to say before he said it.
 He said, “When are you going to lose some of that weight?”
 I couldn’t believe what my two big ears had heard.
-(She goes into this quip about her ears) When I was little, I thought I had really big ears.
+(She goes into this quip about her ears) When I was little, I thought I had huge ears.
 The girls in the movies didn't.
-So this one day, I got this bright idea that somehow I needed to pin my ears down to my head to make them flat.
-So I just put tape behind them.
-It worked pretty well for a while but because of my body heat, they kept popping back up so I finally gave that up.
+I got this bright idea that somehow, I needed to pin my ears down to my head to make them flat.
+I put tape behind them.
+It worked pretty well for a while, but because of my body heat, they kept popping back up, so I gave up on that idea.
 I decided that when I got older and had the money, I would get them pinned down to my head permanently.
-But when I grew my hair long, I could hide them.
-Anyway, that special sauce was just gonna have to wait!
-I calmly wrapped it back up, headed for the trashcan and threw it away.
+But when I grew my hair long, I discovered that I could hide them!
+Anyway, that special sauce was just going to have to wait!
+I calmly wrapped it back up, headed for the trashcan and threw it all away, chocolate shake and all.
 Do you know how much strength it took for me to do that?
-I don’t mean not to kill my so-called boyfriend; I mean not to eat that food!
-I said, "take me home."
-He did.
+Iabruptly said, "Take me home."
 We broke up!
-But look at me now.
-Break ups are a great way to lose weight.
-(A few more bars of “Now, I’m a hunk, a hunk of burning love”)
+But just look at me now.
+Breakups are a great way to lose weight.

 While I was back in my hometown, I happened to run into my high school sweetheart.
 We thought we still had feelings for each other.
 We were a couple of years older now, so trying to carry on a long-distance romance didn't seem so impossible.
 He arranged to come to Virginia for the summer to work.
 I was so excited.
-It looked like things in my life were finally going to start to work out the way I wanted them to.
+It looked like things in my life were finally going to start to work out the way I wanted.
 (Somber)He called me one Friday night while I was at work.
-He was on winter break from college and had found a ride to Virginia.
-He said he could stay for the weekend.
-(She pauses) But for some reason I said, why don’t you just let me fly in there?
-But he said, no, he would come to Virginia.
-He said, “I love you” and I said, “I love you, too.”
-He said, “I’ll see you about 2:00 in the morning.”
-Those were the last words we ever spoke to each other on earth.
+He was on winter break from college and said he had found a ride to Virginia and would stay for the weekend.
+(She pauses) I said, why don’t you just let me fly in there?”
+He replied, “No.” He said, “I love you and will see you about 2:00 in the morning.”
+I said, “I love you, too.”
+Those were the last words we ever spoke to each other.

 Lights go down on singer and up again on Girl.

-She gets up from the make-up table and walks to the audience to speak.
+She gets up from the make-up table and walks to the audience to speak

-Lights up on Man
+Lights rise on Man